CrashOverride85/zc95/docs/LuaNotes.md

 `Loop()` is called as often as possible by default, but how often will depend enormously on how much work is done in the Loop() function - expect an empty Loop() to be called around every 50us, and a complex loop() to be called closer to every 4000us (or more).

 If a specific frequency is required (rather than just as often as possible), a `loop_freq_hz = n` option can be added to the `Config = {}` block, where `n` is between 1 and 400.
 Be aware that for particularly complex scripts, higher values are unlikely to work well - and note that this setting will only reduce how often Loop() is called when compared to the default.

+## Audio
+Lua scripts can be made to react to audio intensity/volume changes when being ran locally, or over Wifi.

+To use audio support:
+* Configure the box for audio as per the usual [audio operation](./AudioInput-Operation.md) notes, and confirm that the inbuilt `Audio intensity` pattern is working as expected
+* Set `audio_processing_mode = "AUDIO_INTENSITY"` in the script `Config` section
+* Optionally, add a `AUDIO_VIEW_INTENSITY_STEREO` or `AUDIO_VIEW_INTENSITY_MONO` menu item.
+Only useful if the script isn't being ran remotely
+* Implement `function AudioIntensityChange(left_chan, right_chan, virt_chan)` in the script to receive audio data

+### Microphone input
+With the [microphone pre-amp enabled](./AudioInput-Operation.md), the amplified signal will be present in the `left_chan` value. `right_chan` will have the same signal, but without the mic pre-amp so will be much weaker - likely unusablely so - therefore should be discarded.
+For microphone input, if a waveform display is desired a `AUDIO_VIEW_INTENSITY_MONO` menu item should be added.

+### Line input
+With the [microphone pre-amp disabled](./AudioInput-Operation.md), the line level signal will be present in `left_chan` and `right_chan` for the left and right audio channels respectively.
+If the signal is expected to be stereo, a stereo waveform display can be shown by adding a menu item with the type `AUDIO_VIEW_INTENSITY_STEREO`.

+### AudioIntensityChange(left_chan, right_chan, virt_chan)
+With `audio_processing_mode = "AUDIO_INTENSITY"` in the `Config` section of the script, it is expected that a `AudioIntensityChange` function will be present to receive audio volume/intensity changes.

+The `left_chan` and `right_chan` parameters are for the left and right audio channels respectively.
+The `virt_chan` is an attempt a simulating a triphase effect on a separate logical channel, and probably isn't much use - I suggest ignoring it for now.

+All values sent to these functions will be 0-255, if being used to modulate the output power of a channel, will need to be scaled to 0-1000.

+### Example
+The `audio.lua` script shows an example of audio support assuming microphone input.
+Channels 1 & 2 are on constant at the default pulse width/frequency, and channels 3 & 4 react to volume changes

 [acc port]: images/lua_acc_port.png "Accessory port"